ObjectFrame.TabIndex Property (Access)

-You can set the TabIndex property to an integer that represents the position of the control within the tab order of the form.
+You can set the TabIndex property to an integer representing the position of the control within the tab order of the form.
 Valid settings are 0 for the first tab position, up to the total number of controls minus 1 for the last tab position.
 For example, if a form has three controls that each have a TabIndex property, valid TabIndex property settings are 0, 1, and 2.

 Setting the TabIndex property to an integer less than 0 produces an error.

 By default, Microsoft Access assigns a tab order to controls in the order that you create them on a form.
 Each new control is placed last in the tab order.
-If you change the setting of a control's TabIndex property to adjust the tab order, Access automatically renumbers the TabIndex property setting of other controls to reflect insertions and deletions.
+If you change the setting of a control's TabIndex property to adjust the tab order, Microsoft Access automatically renumbers the TabIndex property setting of other controls to reflect insertions and deletions.

-In Form view, invisible or disabled controls remain in the tab order but are skipped when you press the Tab key.
+In Form view, invisible or disabled controls remain in the tab order but are skipped when you press the TAB key.

 Changing the tab order of other controls on the form doesn't affect what happens when you press a control's access key.
-For example, if you've created an access key for the label of a text box, the focus will move to the text box whenever you press the label's access key, even if you change the TabIndex property setting for the text box.
+For example, if you've created an access key for the label of a text box, the focus will move to the text box whenever you press the label's access key — even if you change the TabIndex property setting for the text box.